by Jack Norris, RD

 One thing that separates us from our prehistoric ancestors is that we live a lot longer and poor B12 status has more time to become an issue.
 Whereas people might have gotten by with less B12 in the past, we need more now to ward of dementia caused by long-term B12-deficiency in old age.

-Another point to consider is that humans could get substantial amounts of vitamin B12 from insects and other bugs if we didn’t want to resort to killing vertebrate animals or eating their eggs or milk.
+Another point to consider is that humans could get substantial amounts of B12 from insects and other bugs if we didn’t want to resort to killing vertebrate animals or eating their eggs or milk.

-And feces contains large amounts of vitamin B12, produced by bacteria in the colon.
+And feces contains large amounts of B12, produced by bacteria in the colon.
 If we found ourselves with somewhat less technology, and still wanted to be vegan, we could get enough B12 from feces, though it would be important to make efforts to sanitize it.
 Admittedly, that’s not terribly appetizing.

 Is the Vegan Diet Natural?